Ukraine Eurobonds plunge as markets sense restructuring pain

 "The really difficult economic reality of Ukraine is now setting in with investors," said Standard Bank analyst Tim Ash, noting annual industrial output had shrunk a fifth last month.

-Ash noted that despite a $17 billion loan programme from the International Monetary Fund and additional aid pledges from other Western lenders, debt ratios were steadily mounting.
+Ash noted that despite a $17 billion loan program from the International Monetary Fund and additional aid pledges from other Western lenders, debt ratios were steadily mounting.

 "With official financing building up on the sovereign balance sheet, it suggests that any 'haircut' if applied on private sector creditors would now need to be pretty aggressive to make a difference," Ash added.